 Active-Active deployments use standalone Citrix ADC nodes that can be scaled out using the Azure Load Balancer.
 Active-Passive pairs facilitate stateful failover of ICA traffic in the event of a node failure however they are limited to the capacity of a single VPX.
 Active-Passive nodes also require Azure Load Balancer.

-Citrix ADC is limited to 500 Mbps per Azure NIC.
 Multiple NICs are recommended to isolate the SNIP, NSIP, and VIP traffic to maximize the throughput available for Citrix ADC Gateway or other services.

 The goal of this reference architecture is to assist you with planning your own implementation.
 To make this job easier, we would like to provide you with source diagrams that you can adapt in your own detailed designs and implementation guides: source diagrams.